 The majority of overdose deaths in 2017 could be attributed to an opioid or opiate.
 Accidental fatal fentanyl overdoses in particular increased nearly 50% between 2016 and 2017.
 According to the data, an approximate total of 82 Americans lose their life each day due to fentanyl or another powerful opioid, which can be laced into other substances without the user’s knowledge.

 New Jersey was among more than a dozen other states with a statistically higher overdose death rate than the average U.S. rate.
 West Virginia had the highest fatal overdose rate at nearly 58 overdose deaths per 100,000 residents.

 The CDC categorizes drug overdoses as an “unintentional injury” in its death rate statistics.
 Unintentional injuries are currently the third highest cause of death in the country.
 Suicide, which also rose between 2016 and 2017, is the 10th most common cause of death.

 (For more information about this ongoing story, you can click here to view a full article from NBC.)

 The harrowing rise in drug overdose deaths is yet another call-to-action to anyone and everyone who can help someone with a powerful drug addiction or substance use disorder.
 Here at Turning Point, we have created a comprehensive and compassionate New Jersey addiction treatment center in hopes to do our part, better lives, and enable people to achieve lasting sobriety.
-Founded in 1975, we have been able to uplift about 3,500 people each year.
+Founded in 1975, we have been able to uplift about 3,700 people each year.
 See how we can help you or a loved one defeat an opioid addiction today by dialing (973) 380-0905.
-You can also contact us online to request admission, learn about our treatment programs, and more.
+You can also contact us online to request admission, learn about our treatment programs, view our locations, and more.